gms-bbg/test-validation/TIMINGS.md

-# Timings of test runs on 1 CPU core on BOLT
+# Timings

+On one CPU core of BOLT.

  | Log File | Seconds | Test Category  |
  | -------- | ------: | -------------: |